Optimal quantization with branched optimal transport distances: -convergence Gamma-convergence and Zador-type Theorem

-The relevance of restricting the plans (and thus of passing from $E_N$ to $e_N$), is that we can then guarantee that $e_N$ satisfy additivity for sets at positive distance and $N$ large enough.
+The relevance of restricting the plans (and thus of passing from $E_N$ to $E'_N$) is that we can then guarantee that $E'_N$ satisfies additivity for sets at positive distance and $N$ large enough.
 But one may check that this property holds directly for $E_N$ thanks to \Cref{corr:basindisjoint} and \Cref{lem:volbas}.
-It is even easier with $e'_N$ which is by definition a measure, although in this case we need to adapt the series of inequalities \labelcref{lbo2}-\labelcref{lbo4} which give the lower bound.
+It is even easier with $e_N$ which is by definition a measure, although in this case we need to adapt the series of inequalities \labelcref{lbo2}-\labelcref{lbo4} which give the lower bound.

-Also note that similar considerations using H\"older regularity of the landscape function under Ahlfors-regularity hypotheses may also apply to \Cref{equidistribution_macro_scale} to replace the outer measure $E'_N$ by $E_N$ or $e_N$ in the statement on the equi-distribution of energy at the macroscopic scale. \end{remark}
+Also note that similar considerations using H\"older regularity of the landscape function under Ahlfors regularity hypotheses may also apply to \Cref{equidistribution_macro_scale} to replace the outer measure $E'_N$ by $E_N$ or $e_N$ in the statement on the equi-distribution of energy at the macroscopic scale. \end{remark}